 Whilst many people choose the summer months for their main holiday, remember that cycling in the heat can be debilitating for those not used to riding in extreme conditions.
 Check the likely temperatures in your chosen destination and consider a visit in low season months to avoid the heat.
 Cycling in hot countries like Cyprus or Morocco, for example, is best done between October and April when the climate is perfect for mountain biking with warm sunny days in the early to mid-20s Celsius.

 Most mountain bike holidays are guided tours as in many countries it is difficult to find routes without getting lost especially when detailed maps are not available.
 Riders wanting to cycle at their own pace and take in the scenery may well be better suited to a self-guided cycling holiday incorporating large sections of road riding.
 Alternatively, choose a fully supported, guided trip allowing riders to take a rest in the support vehicle if required.

 Bike Hire Availability

 Many first-timers will choose to hire a bike whilst experienced riders often ship their own bikes or at least take their own saddle and pedals.
 Check the standard of bike available to hire.
 Most companies will either rent bikes in the chosen country or alternatively, ship hire bikes with the group on the outward flight.

 Other Considerations for a Mountain Bike Holiday

 - Vehicle support availability.
-High levels of hydration are necessary in hot climates so a support vehicle will eliminate the need to carry lots of water.
+High levels of hydration are necessary for hot climates so a support vehicle will eliminate the need to carry lots of water.